 - Patients who are looking for the fastest recovery possible

-- No risks associated with general anesthesia
+- None of the risks associated with general anesthesia

 - Faster recovery